grantharatna/grantharatna.github.io/docs/about.markdown

 permalink: /about/
 ---

 Welcome to our literary haven!
-We are a passionate team, led by Amitesh and Sujatro, students of the Cluster Innovation Centre at the University of Delhi, dedicated to making a meaningful impact on the lives of underprivileged children through the magic of books.
+We are a passionate team, started by Amitesh and Sujatro, students of the Cluster Innovation Centre at the University of Delhi, dedicated to making a meaningful impact on the lives of underprivileged children through the magic of books.
 Here's a glimpse into who we are and what drives us:

 ### Our Mission: